2022 Kansas Jayhawks football team: Tennessee Tech

-at West Virginia
+At West Virginia

 In the Jayhawks opening conference game, they began the game with a 14–0 deficit before scoring their first touchdown.
 West Virginia would respond with their own touchdown to take the 21–7 lead.
 Kansas would then go on a 35–10 run to take a 42–31 lead.
 The Mountaineers responded with a 11–0 run to tie the game and send it to overtime.
 The Jayhawks would strike first in overtime on offense.
 On the Mountaineers drive in overtime, Kansas cornerback Cobee Bryant intercepted J. T. Daniels pass and returned 86 yards for a touchdown to win 55–42.
 The win gave the Jayhawks a 2–0 record for the first time since 2011 and gave KU their first conference opener win since 2009.

-at Houston
+At Houston

 In the Jayhawks first game against future Big 12 Conference opponent Houston since the 2005 Fort Worth Bowl, the Jayhawks began the game with a 14–0 deficit.
 The Jayhawks quickly rallied back, however, scoring 28 unanswered points to go into halftime 28–14.
 A lightning delay in the 2nd quarter caused halftime to be shortened to 15 minutes.
 Houston would go on a 10 play, 4:23 long drive for a touchdown to cut the lead to 28–21, but after a 6 minute, 75 yard drive for a touchdown the Kansas defense would force a turnover, a strip sack on Houston quarterback Clayton Tune, and on the ensuing drive the Jayhawks offense would put Kansas back up 42–21.
-Two Jacob Borcila field goals would field goals would put Kansas up by 18 late in the game, 48–30, giving Kansas their first back-to-back road victories since 2007, and their first 3–0 start since 2009.
+Two Jacob Borcila field goals would put Kansas up by 18 late in the game, 48–30, giving Kansas their first back-to-back road victories since 2007, and their first 3–0 start since 2009.